acganesh/acganesh.github.io/site/content/posts/transformers.md

 ### Demo

 And that's it!
-For a demo, check out my repo! https://github.com/acganesh/tinyGPT/
+For a demo, check out my repo. https://github.com/acganesh/tinyGPT/